-Grand Master Soon Ho Lee sits at the head of the country’s largest single system martial arts organization, the American Taekwondo Association.
+Grand Master Soon Ho Lee took the seat at the head of the country’s largest single system martial arts organization, the American Taekwondo Association (now ATA International) in June 2011 and served the organization until 2018.
 His historic inauguration to the esteemed position of Grand Master of Songahm Taekwondo brought people from around the world to the ATA’s World Championships in June, 2002.
 Since that day he has traveled the world to honor his pledge to dedicate his life to the more than 300,000 Songahm Taekwondo members worldwide; the same Songahm family that signed a petition in his honor.

 During his first year as Grand Master he has not only trained literally thousands of students and instructors in over 16 countries around the world, he has also come to a higher level of understanding for the sacrifice his brother, the late Eternal Grand Master H.U.
 Lee made each day to care for the worldwide Songahm Taekwondo family.